lsbardel/python-stdnet/docs/source/examples/structures.rst

 * :meth:`Structure.size`
 * :meth:`Set.add` add a new element to the set.
 * :meth:`Set.update` add a collection of elements to the set.
-* :meth:`Set.discard` remove an element from the set if it is a memeber.
+* :meth:`Set.discard` remove an element from the set if it is a member.
-* :meth:`Set.discard` remove an element from the set.
+* :meth:`Set.remove` remove an element from the set.
+Raises an :class:`KeyError` if not available.
 * :meth:`Set.difference_update` remove a collection of elements from the set.